AjobsTech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates a new local variable.
-Name BEST and Value School
+a script that creates a new global variable with Name BEST Value School